ssoroka/scheduler_daemon/README.markdown

                                                    #   (happens every time scheduler starts/restarts)
                                                    #   (see caveat below                            )
     cron '* 4 * * *'                               # cron style (run every 4 am)
-    in '30s'                                       # run once, 30 seconds from scheduler start/restart
+    self.in '30s'                                  # run once, 30 seconds from scheduler start/restart
+                                                   # "self." is required--"in" is a keyword

 fire up the daemon in console mode to test it out